 He was a child and lived with his mother and grandparents in a bungalow in the town.
 He was born with a renal abnormality - an obstructive uropathy which resulted in polyuric renal failure.
 He had five ureteric reimplant operations, a fudoplication for gastro-oesophageal reflux and more recently in October, 1995 an orchidoplexy.
-He ate nothing by mouth and was fed via a gastrostomy button 1,500 mls. at night and 900 mls, during the day.
+He ate nothing by mouth and was fed via a gastrostomy button 1,500 mls. at night and 900 mls. during the day.
 He also received peritoneal dialysis.
-He was being prescribed calcium carbonate.
-Keflex, iron, one alpha vitamin, sodium bicarbonate and erythropoietin.
+He was being prescribed calcium carbonate, Keflex, iron, one alpha vitamin, sodium bicarbonate and erythropoietin.

-11.30 p.m. for a renal transplant operation.
-His blood pressure was 108/56 and a haemoglobin of 10.5 g/dl with a sodium of 139 mmol/1, potassium 3.6 mmol/1 and urea 16.8 mmol/1.
+On 26th November, 1996, he was admitted to the Royal Belfast Hospital for Sick Children at 11.30 p.m. for a renal transplant operation.
+His blood pressure was 108/56 and a haemoglobin of 10.5 g/dl with a sodium of 139 mmol/l, potassium 3.6 mmol/l and urea 16.8 mmol/l.
 Overnight he was given 900 mls. dioralyte (4% dextrose 0.18% saline).
 Peritoneal dialysis was performed as usual, 750 ml. fluid volume 1.36% dextrose solution.
 He was given 8 cycles before going to theatre the next morning.